per1234/ino-troubleshooting/development-software.md

 1. Try the import again in [Arduino Web Editor](https://create.arduino.cc/editor).

+#### How do I make Arduino Web Editor use a specific version of a library?
+1. From the menu on the left side of the Arduino Web Editor window, click "Libraries".
+2. Click the "Library Manager" button.
+3. In the "Search Library" field, type the name of the library you want to specify the version of.
+4. Click the star to the right of the library name, so that it is colored in.
+5. Click the "Done" button.
+6. Click the "Favorites" tab.
+7. In the list of favorites, hover your mouse over the name of the library.
+8. Click the downward facing triangle on the right side of the "Include" button.
+9. From the dropdown menu, select the version number you want to use.
+This will cause the sketch you currently have open in Arduino Web Editor to use that version of the library.

 ---
 #### Arduino IDE as an alternative
 If you can't get the [Arduino Web Editor](https://create.arduino.cc/editor) working, an alternative is to use the Arduino IDE.